 Amy has a Masters, a Bachelor of Science in Psychology, is certified to provide CPR, is trained in Mental Health First Aid, and is certified by Yoga Warriors International in teaching yoga to those with combat stress and post-traumatic stress disorder as well as those working in high stress environments and caregiving situations.
 She is currently serving those who served our country at the Maryland Center for Veteran Education and Training on a weekly basis.

-Currently, you can also find Amy teaching both yoga and meditation across the state of Maryland, including locations such as her home studio, at the Jewish Community Center of Greater Baltimore, as well as various pop-up locations including the Baltimore Shambhala Center, the Chesapeake Bay Foundation and before Tara Brach's lectures through the Insight Meditation Community of Washington, DC.
-She first began teaching her longest running class two years ago at the International Capoeira Angola Foundation of Baltimore, where she was also a student of Capoeira, a movement based art form and martial art.
+Currently, you can also find Amy teaching both yoga and meditation across the state of Maryland, including locations such as her home studio, the Jewish Community Centers of Greater Baltimore, the Chesapeake Bay Foundation, and before Tara Brach's lectures through the Insight Meditation Community of Washington, DC.

 Amy has two decades of experience with meditation, and various forms of yoga (including Vinyasa, Ashtanga, and Bikram) through her own personal practice.
 In addition to being a yoga enthusiast, Amy is an avid cyclist, kayaker, runner, and even a Josh Billings triathlete.

 If you're still reading; see you soon, and until then, "namaste!"